15 Awesome "How to" Public Speaking, Presentation Skills Tips

 a.
 Don’t be a drama-queen.
 Even in serious or tragic stories there is humor.
 But also don’t be trite or inappropriate.

-14. BE A DYNAMIC SPEAKER – MASTER YOUR VOICE
+Public Speaking Tip 14: BE DYNAMIC – MASTER YOUR VOICE

 Use your voice.
 Vocal variety.
 Sing (not literally, but metaphorically).
 Take risks with your voice too.
 Have fun.
 Play.
 Dance and sing with your voice (and your body).
 Suggestions: Study acting, meditation, voice, speech-writing, public speaking, business, sales/persuasion.
 Read voraciously on your subject, your passion.
 Become an expert.